yogurt-foundation/yogurt-css-documentation/src/resize.md

 ---
 id: resize
 title: Resize
-description: Utility for sets whether an element is resizable, along with direction.
+description: Utilities for sets whether an element is resizable, along with direction.
 layout: default
 ---